levoxtrip/PKB/docs/topics/focus.md

 What we focus on determines what we feel.

+You don't need more time.
+You need more focus.

+Time isn't the constraint.
+Your choices are.

 ## Clear headspace
 Having a cluttered mind can hinder discipline and consitency.
 Organise your mind is crucial for maintaining discipline.